pwall567/json-kotlin/USERGUIDE.md

 for each parameter in the constructor:
-    if the parameter has a matching property in the JSON: invoke the deserialization functions using the target type from the parameter and the property from the JSON if there is no matching property and the parameter has no default value:
+    if the parameter has a matching property in the JSON: invoke the deserialization functions using the target type from the parameter and the property from the JSON if the parameter has no matching property in the JSON, and has no default value, but is nullable: set the parameter value to null
+    if the parameter has no matching property in the JSON, the parameter has no default value, and the parameter is not nullable:
         FAILURE - can't construct an object of the target type from the supplied JSON invoke the constructor using the parameter values derived as above if there are properties in the JSON that have not been consumed by the constructor (and allowExtra not specified):